Ed Pryor: Career

-Music videos
+Director

-The award-nominated director has developed a highly coveted client list (Snoop Dogg, Kevin Gates, Dierks Bentley, Mickey Guyton) -- while also developing various content for film and television (The Late Show with Stephen Colbert, Today (American TV program), Twitch (service).
-He was nominated for Music Video of the Year at the 2021 CMA, CMT, and ACM awards for co-directing "Gone (Dierks Bentley song) with Wes Edwards.
-He was nominated for Music Duo/Group Video of the Year at the 2021 CMT Awards for Just the Way by Parmalee and Blanco Brown.
-His work has also been featured on noteworthy television programs and publications such as The Kelly Clarkson Show, BET Jams, Billboard (magazine), People (magazine), Rolling Stone and more.
+The award-nominated director has developed a client list that includes Snoop Dogg, Luke Bryan, Kevin Gates, and Mickey Guyton.
+He was nominated for Group/Duo Video of the Year at the 2023 CMT Awards for "That's How Love Is Made" by The War and Treaty and Music Video of the Year at the 2021 CMA, CMT, and ACM awards for co-directing "Gone (Dierks Bentley song) with Wes Edwards.
+His work has been featured on television programs such as The Late Show with Stephen Colbert, Today (American TV program), The Kelly Clarkson Show, and publications such as Billboard (magazine), People (magazine), Rolling Stone.

+In 2021, Pryor founded Daydark, a multimedia production company based in Nashville, Tennessee, through which he has executive produced music videos and content for artists including Tyler Hubbard, Vince Gill and 49 Winchester.

+He also served as creative director with Taillight Pictures, helping launch CRWNZ, a Swisher Sweets brand — filming commercial advertisements and overseeing key photography, and leading the effort to bring on Conway the Machine as brand ambassador for the campaign.

 Music production

-Pryor has produced songs for artists such as Project Pat, Bubba Sparxxx, JellyRoll, and Rittz.
+Pryor has produced songs featuring artists such as JellyRoll, Project Pat and Cherub (musical duo).

-His production is featured on many albums spanning several genres - rap album's such as Lil Wyte and JellyRoll's (2013) No Filter, to Average Joes Entertainment's country compilation series (2014) Mud Digger 5, to electronic inspired hip-hop on Chancellor Warhol's (2014) Paris is Burning and more.
+His production is featured on many albums spanning several genres — rap album's such as Lil Wyte and JellyRoll's (2013) No Filter, to Average Joes Entertainment's country compilation series (2014) Mud Digger 5.
 Many of these albums have appeared in the Billboard 200 and various other charts.

 Pryor is also frequent collaborator with the country rap duo Redneck Souljers and has produced all four of their albums in entirety.
 2015's Firewater, debuted at No. 8 on Billboard's Heatseeker's Chart, #19 on Billboard's Rap Albums Chart, #37 on Billboard's Independent Chart, and #42 on Billboard's Top Country Albums Chart.